learn-co-curriculum/react-hooks-state-events-mini-project/README.md

-# State and Events Mini Project
+# Putting it All Together: State and Events

+## Learning Goals

+- Use state and events to make components dynamic
+- Implement controlled components

+## Overview

 To build on what you've learned over the course of this section, we'll be building out a simple task list app to practice working with state and events,